mverouden/blogdown-academic/content/post/2021-06-02-myworkspace-wur-linux/index.md

 {{% toc %}}

 ## Motivation
 At Wageningen University & Research the Linux Operating System is supported on a best effort principle, meaning that it is supported as far as the knowledge of Facilities and Services Information Technology (FB-IT) reaches.
-FB-IT is supported by their colleagues maintaining the High Performance Computing Cluster Anunna, who have a lot of knowledge about the Linux Operating System because it's the Operating System usde by Anunna. <!-- and there is a support mail address: <a href="mailto:linux.beheer@wur.nl">linux.beheer AT wur.nl</a>, where support questions can be sent.-->
+FB-IT is supported by their colleagues maintaining the High Performance Computing Cluster Anunna, who have a lot of knowledge about the Linux Operating System, because it's the Operating System used by Anunna. <!-- and there is a support mail address: <a href="mailto:linux.beheer@wur.nl">linux.beheer AT wur.nl</a>, where support questions can be sent.-->

 Unfortunately not all programs are available for the Linux Operating System, that employees need for their work at Wageningen University & Research.
 One example is MyProjects, which employees need for time recording of their workweek.
 This program is only available on Windows WURclients.
 Therefore, it is essential to be able to access a Windows WURclient when needed.